LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D0-OverviewAndAnnouncements.md

 [TOC]

+## Announcements

+- Our CIT lab mamager, Jacob Riddle, would like to have a movie/game day in the lab on Friday, February 28 from 11 am- 4:30 pm.
+Please share your interest by completing [this survey](https://docs.google.com/forms/d/e/1FAIpQLSeHS7OqR-gNMZnzU8EVZFsU_8qwEzT8YcbBLJlREReCd_x47A/viewform).

 ## Last Week

 ### Midterm

 - Most of you did pretty well.
 The average score was 77% and the median was 81%.
-- There are some multiple choice questions with multiple correct answers that didn't correctly calculate partial credit.
+- There were some multiple choice questions with multiple correct answers that didn't correctly calculate partial credit.
 I have fixed those and your grades have been re-calculated.

 ### Lab 4